“A place where patients and their families can come and experience comfort care and healing at the end of life.”

 “Focus on spending quality time together.”

 “From the years I have worked in hospice care, I know that being responsible for a loved one’s care at the end of life can be emotionally and physically draining.
-Sometimes, a patient would rather be in a setting where a loved one is not responsible for all of their care needs but can instead focus on spending quality time with each other,” explained Deborah Ryan MSW, LCSW, ACHP-SW, vice president of clinical operations at Regional Hospice.
+Sometimes, a patient would rather be in a setting where a loved one is not responsible for all of their care needs but can instead focus on spending quality time with each other,” explained Deborah Ryan MSW, LCSW, ACHP-SW, CCO of Regional Hospice.
 “Many times, pain or other symptoms can be managed most effectively at the hospice Center.
 And sometimes, when the patient is a young parent or a child, the family may choose to have care provided at the Center while still being able to be there together.
 Families frequently prefer that the bereaved children not have memories of the death occurring in the home.”

 The Center for Comfort Care and Healing offers a patient suite designed specifically to care for a sick child, where a family can stay 24 hours a day, so Mom and Dad can be just that — Mom and Dad — while specially trained hospice nurses and nursing assistants provide round-the-clock care.
 The Center’s hospice- and palliative-care trained medical director, physicians and APRN’s are available 24/7.
 In addition to nursing and palliative care, the team provides emotional, spiritual and volunteer support, including the alternative modalities of massage, therapeutic touch, music and pet partners.